-- The mission of Mountain Vista Governor's School is to present a research-based, technology-enhanced, integrated program in mathematics, science, and the humanities. - The program will challenge students to reach their full potential as independent thinkers capable of assuming leadership roles in a constantly changing global society. - MVGS serves over 100 students from the region on two campuses. - Handley students, grades 10-12, attend the Middletown, VA site located at Laurel Ridge Community College. - Students participate in 4.5 hours of instruction each day at MVGS and return to Handley for afternoon coursework. - MVGS Courses which are not AP dual enrollment and do not have a comparable weighted course at JHHS will not be weighted. - Course offerings can be found at www.mvgshome.org
+The mission of MVGS is to engage students in a technology-enhanced program, exploring connections within an integrated curriculum of advanced mathematics, science, and the humanities through collaborative research.
+MVGS challenges students to grow as critical thinkers, leaders, and innovators to maximize their future roles in a constantly changing global society.
+MVGS serves over 100 students from the region on two campuses.
+Handley students, grades 10-12, attend the Middletown, VA site located at Laurel Ridge Community College.
+Students participate in 4.5 hours of instruction each day at MVGS and return to Handley for afternoon coursework.
+MVGS courses which are not AP dual enrollment and do not have comparable weighted at JHHS will not be weighted

+Additional information can be found at www.mvgshome.org